We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 I don't want the government to run the health care system, but I don't want to be victimized.

-Now you are explaining to me how an Obama supporter would look at this or how you look at it.
+Now, you are explaining to me how an Obama supporter would look at this or how you look at it.

 How I look at it, Rush, I'm paying the $1,600 a month.

-And it's it's it's a major um health insurance company.
+And it's a major health insurance company.

-Rush in Cranberry, we could smell the buildings burning.
+Rush, in Cranberry, we could smell the buildings burning.

-These things were important to Americans.
+These things are important to Americans.

 That's why we're patriots.